ujang19/n8n-nodes-zapin-evo/README.md

 ---

 ### ✉️ Message
-Manage sending and formatting of all message types supported by Evolution API:
+Manage sending and formatting of all message types supported by Zapin EVO:
 - Text, image, video, audio, documents, contacts, buttons, lists, and PIX.

 <details>